Bill Walker a welcome addition in South Florida?

 With the Knicks looking to overhaul their roster this off-season – in much the same way the Heat plan to – head coach Mike D’Antoni basically used this past season to conduct live, in-game tryouts for everyone on the roster.

 In his time with the Knicks, Walker has shot 51.8% from the field and 43.1% from beyond the arc, averaging 11.9 points and 3.1 rebounds in 27 minutes per game.
-In the last game of the season, he led his team to victory with a career high 28 points, in a must win contest for the Raptors in Toronto.
+In the last game of the season, he scored a career-high 28 points on 8-17 from the field, including 6-10 from three-point range and 6-7 from the free throw line, against the Raptors in Toronto.

-He’s a freakish athlete, having performed an array of highlight reel dunks that would have you believe his injuries are surely behind him.
-Walker delivers the Nate-Robinson-esque scoring punch from off the bench that the Heat so desperately needs.
+Walker’s is truly an unbelievable story.
+Despite his numerous surgeries, he remains a freakish athlete, having performed an array of highlight reel dunks last season that would have you believe his injuries are surely behind him.
+Walker delivers the Nate-Robinson-esque scoring punch from off the bench that the Heat so desperately need.
 And he does it with better defense and the versatility in his game to play either swing position.

-At just 22 years of age and commanding nothing more than the minimum player salary, it’s certainly a risk the Heat should consider taking.
+At just 22 years of age and commanding nothing more than the minimum player salary, it’s certainly a risk the Heat should absolutely take.
 It is conceivable that Walker could receive some major minutes in South Florida, both in a backup role to Dwyane Wade and in his more natural small forward position.
-And with nothing more than a minimum contract, the potential for injury should not be an overriding concern.

 The problem, after this big long soliloquy, is that he remains under contract to the Knicks.
-Walker has an unguaranteed contract for the next two seasons at the player minimum.
+Walker has a non-guaranteed contract for the next two seasons at the league minimum.
 However, his contract becomes fully guaranteed if he is not waived prior to July 8.
 Walker will no doubt be a side show on that day, but an important one, nonetheless, that the Heat should take note of.
-If the Knicks opt in favor of the added cap space, Pat should place a call.
+If the Knicks opt in favor of the added cap space, Pat Riley should certainly place a call.